Everything about

 Image with slug talk-java-pattern-matching

-Data-Oriented Programming in Java (21)#talk#pattern‑matching #sealed #project‑amber
+Data-Oriented Programming Version 1.1#talk#pattern‑matching #sealed #project‑amber

 Data-oriented programming models data as data: records for entities and sealed types for alternatives.
 Combined with pattern matching we can define operations on the data without overloading it with functionality.